hongyuanc/hongyuanc/README.md

 - Software engineering

 ### Current Focus
-I'm working on Godot and Unity projects using GDScript and C#.
+I'm working on Godot and Unity projects using GDScript and C#, also learning Django and React.

 <p align="left">
 <a href="https://github.com/hongyuanc?tab=repositories">